Renovation Process

 This was honestly pretty scary.
 First time being on top of the Airstream, it’s a really thin aluminum shell and every move feels like you could break the whole thing.

-First time blue taping our layout!
-We were actually almost spot on with this layout compared to the final version.
+First time blue taping the layout!
+The layout was actually almost spot on compared to the final version.

-Gavin and his brother in the amazing service window cutout by our metal guy
+Me and my brother, Alex, in the service window cutout by our metal guy

-This was something we knew not to try and attempt by ourselves.
+This was something I knew not to try and attempt by myself.

 3-D MODEL TIME!

-Our cabinet maker created this for us and it was the first true image that captured the vision we’ve had for so long
+The cabinet maker created this and it was the first true image that captured the vision I had for so long

 Electrical Going In

-This was another project we knew we wouldn’t be comfortable with.
-Didn’t want to chance burning down everything we were building!
+This was another project I knew I wouldn’t be comfortable with.
+Didn’t want to chance burning down everything I was building!

-Flooring came in and we were excited to lay it down and get a feel for how it looks in the trailer…we loved it then and we still love it now!
+Flooring came in and I was excited to lay it down and get a feel for how it looks in the trailer…I loved it then and still love it now!

-Next up was the interior walls and if there was ever a point in the renovation we wanted to quit it was putting these up.
+Next up was the interior walls and if there was ever a point in the renovation I wanted to quit it was putting these up.

-This was hands down the hardest and most time consuming part of the renovation for us.
+This was hands down the hardest and most time consuming part of the renovation.

-A look at the plumbing layout and the mess we were working in.
+A look at the plumbing layout and the mess that was created.

 Flooring going down really changed the whole feel of the trailer.
-This was the first time we felt like we were finally getting close!
+This was the first time I felt like it was finally getting close!

-Appliances and first set of cabinets were in, giving us a good feel for how much space we were going to have.
+Appliances and first set of cabinets were in, giving a good feel for how much space there was going to be.

-Once the counters went in, even without the laminate, it really started to look like the coffee shop we envisioned.
+Once the counters went in, even without the laminate, it really started to look like the coffee shop I had envisioned.

 Finally Testing Espresso!